zachvalenta/jvns.ca/content/post/2017-11-12-binder--an-awesome-tool-for-hosting-jupyter-notebooks.markdown

 continues to exist.

-There's also the [colaboratory](https://colab.research.google.com) by Google which is kinda the same thing, but it doesn't work with github so it is less exciting to me.
+There's also the [colaboratory](https://colab.research.google.com) by Google which is kinda the same thing, but it doesn't work with github and only supports Chrome so it is less exciting to me.
 But still cool!